lucky20511/ElementProgramming/arrays/remove-duplicate-in-array.md

-### Remove Duplicate in Array
+### Remove Duplicate in Sorted Array

 **Description/**

-Remove duplicate in array and return the new length of array
+Remove duplicate in sorted array and return the new length of array

 **Variant/**

+1.Remove all the elements with specified value, and return the new length of array

+2.Remove all the duplicate appear more than K times \(given\), and return the new length of array

 -------------------------------- Leonard --------------------------